Ganpatkakar/ssr-project/README.md

-# react-redux-seed
+# Server-side-rendering with React js

-React Redux Webpack Babel setup boilerplate code
+SSR project with output